 Marketing and advertising are ubiquitous these days: people are exposed to marketing on TV, radio, online, on their cell phones and mailboxes, in social media.
 There is product placement on TV shows and films, and celebrities sponsor brands as part of their daily life.

 You need creative ideas for business, and there are many ways to separate yourself from the pack with marketing that stands out.
-In our experience, these are the top 10 tips to make the most of your creative small business ideas:
+If you're wondering how to stand out in marketing, these are the top 10 tips to make the most of your creative small business ideas:

 Like Eminem, you only have one shot at getting your message across.
 Standout marketing focuses on the one proposition they want to get across to the customer.
 Do not overload your message with several calls to action, unnecessary text or busy visuals.
 Make it short, concise and powerful.

 2. Be unexpected

 Don’t make flyers like every mom and pop shop.
 Try a different approach: use images or video instead of plain text, try social marketing instead of the old yellow pages, put your message somewhere exciting and unexpected so they will remember and talk about you.

 Do not underestimate the power of well written text - a good slogan or catchphrase can take your message to the next level by going viral.
 Also, do not underestimate the damage bad text can do to your image - customers will not trust someone who cannot even run a spell check.

 4. Looks matter

 There are two rules when it comes to images on your marketing.
 One: A great picture can’t be beat.
 Make sure it’s a professional photo or design, and that it comes in the highest resolution possible.
 Two: No image is better than a bad image.
 If you don’t have a spectacular graphic or photograph, don’t use an average or low-res one - let your words carry the message on their own